Artificial rice: NutriRice

-Research

 With respect to fortified rice properties, such as wash stability, shelf stability, cooking behavior, visual appearance, and cooked rice texture, hot extrusion can be recommended to produce the fortified rice kernel.
 The fortified rice kernel through hot extrusion most closely resembles natural rice after cooking.

-Dandelion Middle School

 The children of 600 migrant workers attend the Dandelion Middle School in Beijing, some of them as resident pupils.
 In 2008, as part of a pilot project, all pupils at the school were given NutriRice for a period of 8 months.
-During the eight-month trial period, the effects of malnutrition were reduced by 50%, thus raising the pupils’ general nutritional status to the average urban level.
+During the eight-month trial period, the effects of malnutrition were reduced by 50%, thus raising the pupils' general nutritional status to the average urban level.

 Ultra Rice

-Ultra Rice is a grain product made to resemble rice and fortified with vitamins and nutrients.
-Program for Appropriate Technology in Health (PATH) developed Ultra Rice as a food supplement for use in countries where people do not have easy access to food which satisfies the nutritional requirements for good health.

-Manufacture

 Ultra Rice was developed by Dr. James P. Cox and his wife Jeanne over a course of 20 years, starting in the 1960s while living in Canada.

-Jim and Jeanne's idea was to utilitize the wasted broken rice grains and produce a nutrition-enhanced instant rice product to fight world hunger.
-The first criteria for feeding the people was to create a nutritious food that could be identified by the indigenous people.
-Second, the food should be easy to prepare, even in the crudest method on a dung burner, in less than five minutes, all the while maintaining its integrity as a recognized food.
-The rice should be fortified with protein and contain vitamins A and D.

 The process Dr. and Mrs. Cox developed was more expensive to execute than the market value of the product and they eventually transferred their patent for the process to PATH.
 Ultra Rice was first made generally available in 2005.

-The grains resemble milled rice grains in size, shape, and color, but actually they are made from rice flour, added nutrients, and ingredients which preserve the nutrients.

-Use

-Most Ultra Rice products are designed for blending with white rice in a ratio of 1:100 and intended to be as close as possible to rice in smell, taste, and texture.

-It was originally used in Brazil, Colombia, and India, but through a partnership with World Vision the product is slated to be used in many developing countries receiving aid.